-01 - NL Program name (null or space filled). rogram name (nam or space mied).
+- 01 NL Program name (null or space filled).

-NL + 1 - 4 Starting byte address of program, from beginning of the file.
+- NL + 1 4 Starting byte address of program, from beginning of the file.

-NL + 5 - 6 Program length.
+- NL + 5 6 Program length.

 Thoroughbred Basic expects a sorted table of contents.

 To open an object library and load its table of contents into memory, use the following syntax: